Pennyw0rth/NetExec/README.md

 🚩 This is the open source repository of NetExec maintained by a community of passionate people
 # NetExec - The Network Execution Tool

+This project was initially created in 2015 by @byt3bl33d3r, known as CrackMapExec.
+In 2019 @mpgn_x64 started maintaining the project for the next 4 years, adding a lot of great tools and features.
+In september 2023 he retired from maintaining the project.

+Like many other contributer we (NeffIsBack, Marshall-Hallenbeck and zblurx) started working on new features, bugfixes and helped maintaining The original project CrackMapExec.
+With the end of mpgn's maintainer role, we decided to maintain the project together as an fully free and open source project under the new name **NetExec** 🚀

 <p align="center">
   <!-- placeholder for nxc logo-->
 </p>